MicrosoftDocs/microsoft-salescopilot-docs/articles/learn-more-call-meeting-recording.md

 # Learn More – Call or Meeting Recording

 Your privacy is important to us.
 When Microsoft sales teams engage in conversations with customers, we utilize call recording technologies during calls both online and over traditional phone lines.
 During these calls, we use automated tools, including machine learning, to analyze and draw insights from call recordings.
 This article describes how Microsoft uses these technologies and your choices.
-All call recordings will be handled in accordance with the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) and this article.
+All call recordings are handled in accordance with the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) and this article.

 ## Purpose of Call Recording